Smart Employer of the Year 2026 finalist, the team behind your install

 Interest Free Solar Deal Perth WA

-The interest-free solar conversation used to begin and end with private finance providers — Brighte, Plenti, HUMM and a repayment plan you arranged through your installer.
+The interest-free solar conversation used to begin and end with private finance providers: Brighte, Plenti, HUMM and a repayment plan you arranged through your installer.
 That model still exists, but it’s no longer the most compelling option for eligible Western Australian households.

 Contents

-What the WA scheme actually offers
+What the West Australian scheme offers

 The WA Residential Battery Scheme delivers two financial benefits that can be combined: